DmitryPrigodich/HW-Puzzak-Dialogs-PY/data_final/ALL_CHAPTER_SCENARIO.md

 **Tepin Papan**
 > Starship, we appreciate your assistance, but our emperor has more urgent matters to attend to now.
 Your visit will have to wait.

-### CINEMATIC: TANOCHET
-> With great fanfare and jubilation, the Hiigarans were welcomed into the Palace of the Elder Sun.

-> The young Emperor, Cazoma, greeted them with intense interest.
-Assailing them with questions, he welcomed the Hiigarans as guests within his domain.

-> But another resided as guests among the Tanoch.
-Introduced as a friend and fellow galactic traveller, Cazoma revealed what could not be true.

-> Jochik Kaan: Son of Makaan, and Lord of the Vaygr.